Preparation for Civic ParticipationSkip to content Skip to main navigation

 Over the next two years, CEE intends to implement a dynamic interrelated program of research, policy development, public engagement, advocacy, and legal action.
 Ultimately, we seek to ensure that all students receive a meaningful opportunity to develop the knowledge, skills, experiences, and values, including the belief in their ability to effect change, that they need to be capable civic participants—and that all schools, particularly schools attended predominately by students in poverty and students of color, are equipped to provide resources, services, and supports to make this happen.

-Michael A. Rebell, The Schools' Neglected Mission: Preparing All Students for Civic Participation, 2017, Center for Educational Equity (formerly Campaign for Educational Equity) at Teachers College, Columbia University.
+Michael A. Rebell, The Schools' Neglected Mission: Preparing All Students for Civic Preparation, 2017, Center for Educational Equity (formerly Campaign for Educational Equity) at Teachers College, Columbia University.

 Michael A. Rebell, FLUNKING DEMOCRACY: SCHOOLS, COURTS AND CIVIC PARTICIPATION, 2018, Forthcoming, University of Chicago Press.